little-etna/42sek/README.md

 42sek
 =====

-For my friend that is starting to loarn PHP
+For my friend who is starting to learn PHP.